FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 An improvement is the technique of **tracked copy-on-change links**.
-However, this has the same issues of copy-on-change links with an even more complex administration for variants, but with the benefit that it is possible to propagate changes to all instances.
+However, this has the same issues of copy-on-change links with an even more complex administration for variants, but with the benefit of propagating changes to all instances.
 However, these updates to the original part cause newly created document objects for each small change with new names and labels, potentially breaking geometry that was built on the tracked copy-on-change link.

-Finally, **subshape binders** use a different way of storing the copy, namely in a hidden temporary document.
-This has the benefit, that the copy is not stored inside the document and is generated each time, but the document is not fully hidden and sometimes, the user is confronted with a document that appears out of nowhere.
-Additionally, this techniques is not user friendly and relies on hidden references, it has a complex administration for parts as well, and other than tracked copy-on-change links, subshape binders can only reference shapes.
+Finally, **copy-on-change subshape binders** use a different way of storing the copy, namely in a hidden temporary document.
+This has the benefit, that the copy is not stored inside the FreeCAD file and is generated each time, but the temporary document is not fully hidden and sometimes, the user is confronted with a document of which the origin is not clear.
+Additionally, this technique is not user friendly and relies on hidden references, it has a complex administration for parts as well, and other than tracked copy-on-change links, subshape binders can only reference shapes.
 This means that the document object subtree is not available to users to make use of, something that is possible with regular links.

 All in all, FreeCAD currently has limited support for variant parts, a capability that should be prioritized given its open-source nature and its goal